 BIMCO's position on "cyber security" has been approved by the BIMCO Board of Directors.

-Suitable high level framework regulations implicitly covering cyber security have already been adopted by the IMO via the International Safety Management code (ISM), which entered into force on 1 July 1998, and the International Ship and Port Security code (ISPS) in 2004.
+High level framework regulations that address cyber security are already provided by the International Safety Management code (ISM), which entered into force on 1 July 1998, and the International Ship and Port Security code (ISPS) in 2004.

-Information Technology (IT) and Operating Technology (OT) systems onboard ships are used for a multitude of purposes, such as controlling engines and associated systems, cargo management, electronic sea charts, navigational equipment, administration, etc. Their use has traditionally been assumed safe and secure whilst not interconnected on board and also not linked digitally to ashore.
-Digitalisation of communication, integration and networking of shipboard equipment has, however, exposed ships to cyber risks and cyber attacks.
+Information Technology (IT) and Operating Technology (OT) systems onboard ships are used for a multitude of purposes, such as controlling engines and associated systems, cargo management, navigational systems, administration, etc. Until recent years, these systems were commonly isolated from each other and from any external shore-based systems.
+The increased integration of systems and the greater use of digital ship-to-shore communication and data links now exposes ships to cyber risks and cyber attacks.

 Cyber security threats are dynamic in nature and protection against threats is a continuous “catching-up” task.
 Regulations tend to be static and the nature of a regulatory process renders the result somewhat outdated when adopted.

-Users pose cyber risks and awareness needs to be raised in the industry.
+- Users and external groups pose cyber risks and awareness needs to be raised in the industry.
 Training and education are essential as mitigating measures.